cseanburns/personal_knowledge_mgmt/src/2a-email-management.md

 2. We can create **rules** to **filter** email to specific folders or by labels.

     For example, I have several folders in Outlook.
-I have a folder titled 'university email' and a rule that sends all email from UK officials and UK mailings lists to that account.
-I have another folder titled 'Canvas email', where all email from my courses are routed to.
+I have a folder titled *university email* and a rule that sends all email from UK officials and UK mailings lists to that account.
+I have another folder titled *Canvas email*, where all email from my courses are routed to.
 And so on.
 Most of these emails are not time-sensitive (e.g., mailing list email) or it's simply helpful to group email by category (e.g., Canvas student email).
     Using them helps keep email organized.
 As a student, you might